 The tour includes a quick ride across the Grand Canal via gondola and finishes with a hearty pasta lunch and a serving of gelato.
 This is a small-group tour with a maximum of 10 people, so it will be cozy but not crowded at most of your stops.

 Best Off-the-Beaten-Path Tour: Grand Canal by Gondola and Secret Venice Tour

-If you’re looking for a guided tour of St. Mark’s Square of the highlights of the Doge’s Palace, there are certainly oodles of great tours that offer that.
+If you’re looking for a guided tour of St. Mark’s Square or the highlights of the Doge’s Palace, there are certainly oodles of great tours that offer that.
 This isn’t one of them.
-This tour seeks to get travelers just a bit off the well-trodden tourist circuit — still within the old part of central Venice, but with an eye for some lesser-walked streets and underappreciated details.
+This tour seeks to get travelers just a bit off the well-trodden tourist circuit—still within the old part of central Venice, but with an eye for some lesser-walked streets and under appreciated details.

 The walking portion of the tour lasts approximately an hour and 15 minutes.